Gulshan Club: History

 Gulshan Club was founded in December 1978. it was registered under the Joint Stock Companies Act of 1913.
 It is officially called Gulshan Club Limited.
 Membership to the club is restricted to the permanent residents of Baridhara, Banani, and Gulshan.
-A 12-member Executive Committee which is headed by the president of the club.
+A 12-member executive committee which is headed by the president of the club.
 The members of the executive are elected annually.
 The club has a gym and swimming pool.
 The Clubs holds New Year eve's celebration.

-On 29 December 2007 Engineer M Faizul Islam was elected President of Gulshan Club.
+On 29 December 2007 Engineer M. Faizul Islam was elected President of Gulshan Club.

+Rafiqul Alam Helal served as President of Gulshan club from 2022 to 2023.